kronostechnologies/standards/node/eslint-config/README.md

 # Equisoft's ESLint configuration

-This projects hosts Equisoft's [ESLint](https://eslint.org/) configuration.
+This project hosts Equisoft's [ESLint](https://eslint.org/) configuration.
 It is versatile enough to be used with NodeJS or Web projects.

 When using frameworks or libraries, you can augment it with the use of flavors, such as [@equisoft/eslint-config-react](https://www.npmjs.com/package/@equisoft/eslint-config-react).